AbdullahAXR/Competition-tracker/doc/phase1.md

 ### Exceptions

-3E.
-The user has no default email client
+3. The user has no default email client
+    a) Inform the user that the system has failed to detect his or her default email client.

 ## Browse competition website

 1. the user chooses a competition
 2. the user clicks on browse website
 3. built in browser should open up viewing the competition website